Spencer Torkelson Player Props: Tigers vs. Orioles

 Spencer Torkelson At The Plate

-- Torkelson is batting .220 with four doubles, two home runs and seven walks.
+- Torkelson has four doubles, two home runs and seven walks while batting .220.

-- In 24 games played this season, he has hit a homer in two of them.
+- In 24 games played this year, he has homered in two of them.

 - In nine games this year, Torkelson has picked up an RBI, with more than one RBI once.